0oVicero0/Debian-ReInstall/README.md

 Not suitable for OPENVZ.
 --------------------------------------------------------------

-# Default root password is 'Vicer', Please change it as soon as possible.
+# Default root password is 'Vicer'
+# Please change it as soon as possible.
 --------------------------------------------------------------

 # Usage